Is Oramed Pharmaceuticals Inc. (ORMP) a Keeper?

-Oramed Pharmaceuticals Inc. (NASDAQ:ORMP) went up by 0.38% from its latest closing price compared to the recent 1-year high of $11.71.
-The company’s stock price has collected 3.56% of gains in the last five trading sessions.
-Press Release reported 22 min ago that Premas Biotech and Oramed Announce Oral COVID-19 Vaccine Candidate That Produces Antibodies After a Single Dose
+Oramed Pharmaceuticals Inc. (NASDAQ:ORMP) went up by 13.32% from its latest closing price compared to the recent 1-year high of $11.71.
+The company’s stock price has collected 11.97% of gains in the last five trading sessions.
+Press Release reported 14 hours ago that Thinking about buying stock in Leap Therapeutics, Galmed Pharmaceuticals, Livexlive Media, Catalyst Pharmaceuticals, or Oramed Pharmaceuticals?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.